yaronf/I-D/RFC6982bis/draft-sheffer-rfc6982bis.md

    valuable experimentation and feedback that have made the implemented protocols more mature.

-   The process in this document is offered as an experiment.
+   This process is not mandatory.
 Authors of Internet-Drafts are encouraged to consider using the process for their documents, and working groups are invited to think about applying the process to all of their protocol specifications.
-The authors of this document intend to collate experiences with this experiment and to report them to the community.
+   This document obsoletes RFC 6982, advancing it to a Best Current Practice.

 --- middle